hyperlane-xyz/hyperlane-registry/.changeset/nervous-needles-shop.md

 '@hyperlane-xyz/registry': minor
 ---

-Add workflow to validate an optimize SVGs, update SVGs with optimized version
+Add workflow to validate and optimize SVGs, update SVGs with optimized version